-The wind slabs of the last few days are in some cases still prone to triggering.
+The somewhat older wind slabs are in some cases still prone to triggering.
 They are mostly easy to recognise but can be released in isolated cases at their margins.
 They are to be avoided in particular in very steep terrain.
 Avalanche prone locations are to be found in particular in gullies and bowls, and behind abrupt changes in the terrain and in shady places that are protected from the wind.
 Caution is to be exercised in particular at transitions from a shallow to a deep snowpack.